cfengine/cfbs/JSON.md

 When you build a project with the `cfbs build` command, it loops through all modules in the project (`"build"` key), in order.
 Within each module it runs the individual build steps, specified in the `"steps"` key.

-As an example, here is a local policy file module with 1 build step:
+As an example, here is a local policy file module with 3 common build steps:

 ```json
 {